×

 What is a typical expat home or apartment like in Medina?

 "A typical expat home or apartment in Medina, is often spacious and well-furnished.
 These residences are usually located in secure compounds that offer a variety of amenities such as swimming pools, gyms, and playgrounds.
 The homes often have multiple bedrooms and bathrooms, a large living area, a fully equipped kitchen, and sometimes even a private garden or balcony.
 The interiors are usually modern and stylish, with air conditioning to combat the desert heat.
 Some of these homes may also have a separate room for domestic help.
-The compounds where these homes are located often have tight security and are located close to international schools, shopping centers, and healthcare facilities, catering to the needs of the expat community," explained one expat living in Medina, Saudi Arabia.
+The compounds where these homes are located often have tight security and are located close to international schools, shopping centers, and healthcare facilities, catering to the needs of the expat community," commented one expat who made the move to Medina.

 What is the average cost of housing in Medina?